• Skip to primary navigation

 Adjusting the Spice Factor

-I like to include jalapeno peppers for the extra kick and flavor they provide, but if you're concerned about your guests, you can skip them for a salad that isn't so spicy.
-Or, core them out for a milder version.
-If you’re looking for a spicier version, upgrade to serrano peppers, or incorporate a spicy hot sauce, spicy chili flakes, cayenne pepper or a hotter chili powder blend.
+Jalapeno peppers offer a nice kick and flavor, but if you're concerned about your guests, you can skip them or core them out for a salad that isn't so spicy.
+For a spicier version, upgrade to serrano peppers, or incorporate a spicy hot sauce, spicy chili flakes, cayenne pepper or a hotter chili powder blend.

 Fresh Corn or Frozen Corn